1979 Equatorial Guinea coup d'état

 The 1979 Equatorial Guinea coup d'état happened on August 3, 1979, when President Francisco Macías Nguema's nephew, Teodoro Obiang Nguema Mbasogo, overthrew him in a bloody coup.
 Fighting between loyalists and rebels continued until Macías Nguema was captured fleeing for Cameroon on August 18.
-He sentenced his uncle to death for the crime of genocide against the Bubi people and other crimes committed.
+He was sentenced to death for the crime of genocide against the Bubi people and other crimes committed.
 Macías Nguema was executed by firing squad on September 29, 1979.
-Teodoro has remained President since then.
+Teodoro has remained leader since then, initially as chairman of the Revolutionary Military Council and Supreme Military Council and subsequently as president.

 Background

 After Francoist Spain granted Equatorial Guinea independence in 1968, a power struggle between Macías and Atanasio Ndongo Miyone led to the former assuming the presidency.
 Ndongo attempted a coup the following year; he was captured and executed, and the backlash to the presumed Spanish involvement in the coup led to a mass exodus of Spanish natives from the country.
 Macías subsequently consolidated national political authority, making himself the totalitarian dictator of the country.
 Macías' reign as dictator was marked by his extensive use of state violence against his political opponents, Nigerian migrant workers, and minority ethnic groups, particularly the Bubi people.
 An estimated 35,000-50,000 people died during Macías' time in power, many of them in mass killings or imprisonment in the country's notorious prison camps, and, by 1979, 25% of the country's population lived in exile.